To prepare student affairs professionals for advanced leadership positions in institutions of higher education

 - Through an understanding of equity, diversity and inclusion skills acquired in this program, graduates will be able to:

-- Challenge the manifestations of privilege and assess implications for practice;
+- Challenge the manifestations of privilege and oppression at institutions of higher education, considering implications for practice.

 - Through the development of exceptional interpersonal relationship skills acquired in this program, graduates will be able to: